cathallam/virtual-pet/README.md

 # Virtual Pet

 This repository is aimed at covering the basics of Object Oriented Programming (OOP)in JavaScript by building a virtual pet.

 ## Objectives

 - Setting up a new project repository
-- Defining a constructor function
+- Using a constructor function
-- setting properties of objects using constructors
+- Setting properties of objects using constructors
-- Using this
+- Using .this method
-- definining methods as a function and using objects prototype
+- Definining methods as a function and using objects prototype
-- write unit test behaviour in Node CLI
+- Write unit test behaviour in Node CLI
 - Adding guard clauses to prevent misuse of a function
 - Throwing exceptions and checking errors